Cottage Cheese Chocolate Mousse

 Substitutions and Variations

-• Swap vanilla protein powder with chocolate protein powder for an extra chocolatey flavor.
+• Extra chocolate – Swap vanilla protein powder with chocolate protein powder for an extra chocolatey flavor.

-• Turn the high protein chocolate mousse into a parfait and layer it with strawberries, granola, crushed graham crackers, chopped nuts, or whipped cream.
+• Toppings – Add toppings or turn the high protein chocolate mousse into a parfait.
+I love adding strawberries, chocolate chips, granola, crushed graham crackers, chopped nuts, or whipped cream.

-• Add 1-2 tablespoons of peanut butter into the mixture before pureeing it and make chocolate peanut butter mousse.
+• Peanut butter version – Add 1-2 tablespoons of peanut butter into the mixture before pureeing it and make chocolate peanut butter mousse.

 Do I Have to Use Protein Powder?